-Because no two situations are ever exactly the same it is always best to consult with an experienced Florida employment law attorney if you believe you are being forced to endure a hostile work environment; however, some basic information on the subject may also be helpful.
+Because no two situations are ever exactly the same it is always best to consult with an experienced Florida workplace discrimination attorney if you believe you are being forced to endure a hostile work environment; however, some basic information on the subject may also be helpful.

 At the federal level, there are a number of laws which collectively prohibit a discrimination in the workplace based on a number of protected classes or characteristics.